-If you’re hoping to secure a conventional loan for your home, avoiding PMI typically requires making a down payment of 20% or more.
+Avoiding PMI typically requires making a down payment of 20% or more.
 This isn’t true of all lenders, but it’s a good rule of thumb.

 The good thing about PMI is that it’s not permanent.
-Once you have 20% equity in the home (meaning your loan balance is below 80% of its appraised value), then you can request your PMI be canceled and removed from your payments.
-The process for this varies by lender, but the request must always come in writing, and often requires a new appraisal of your home.
+You can typically request that your PMI be canceled and removed from your payments once you've built up 20% equity in the home.
+The process for this varies by lender, but the request must always come in writing, and it often requires another appraisal of your home.

-Consumer Financial Protection Bureau: What is Private Mortgage Insurance?
+Consumer Financial Protection Bureau.
+"What is Private Mortgage Insurance?"
+Accessed July 7, 2020.

-Texas Department of Insurance: Private Mortgage Insurance (PMI)
+Texas Department of Insurance.
+"Private Mortgage Insurance (PMI)."
+Accessed July 7, 2020.

 Consumer Financial Protection Bureau.
 "When Can I Remove Private Mortgage Insurance (PMI) From My Loan?"
 Accessed July 7, 2020.